-For details about product features, usage, and best practices, click Help or press F1.
+Steps of For more details about the product and how to configure features, click Help or press F1.

-- 1. In the navigation bar, click the Control Center icon. - 2.
-In the Control Center tree, click the Maintenance node.

-Double-click the Backup System node.
+- In the navigation bar, click the Control Center icon. - In the Control Center tree, click the Maintenance node. - Double-click the Backup System node.
 The Backup Control Center System window is displayed.